President George Washington's Farewell Address

 Today, with Americans politically divided, it is important to pay renewed attention to the counsel of this remarkable founder.

-In 2020, Philadelphians can lead the way again.
+In 2021, Philadelphians can lead the way again, to be joined by citizens throughout the country.
 The Philadelphia area is rich with museums, nonprofit institutions, academic centers such as the NCC, the Revolutionary Museum, that have their roots in the founding of the nation and celebrate its values and achievements while recognizing the pathology.
 Additionally, there are many institutions and public spaces that celebrate the values and highlight the challenges of our union.
 I invite you to consider this multi-year, multi-phase “treatment plan” for our disunion.

 Starting the process